Malietoa Laupepa: Laupepa, the Sā Tupua and foreign governments

-Malietoa Laupepa and Mata'afa Iosefo
+Malietoa Laupepa and Mataʻafa Iosefo

-At first, Germany refused to recognize Mata'afa Iosefo as ruler even though the Samoans in general recognized him as their king, and a leader of the itūmālō.
+At first, Germany refused to recognize Mataʻafa Iosefo as ruler even though the Samoans in general recognized him as their king, and a leader of the itūmālō.
 Instead, Germany, Britain, and the United States signed the General Act of Berlin on June 14, 1889, which declared Laupepa king once again even though he was still in exile (Bevans 118).

-When Laupepa returned to Samoa on November 8, 1889, he acknowledged Matā‘afa's right to the title and office which had both been acquired through war and the consent of the people.
+When Laupepa returned to Samoa on November 8, 1889, he acknowledged Matāʻafa's right to the title and office which had both been acquired through war and the consent of the people.
 Peace existed for a time and both men were acknowledged as Malietoa titleholders and national leaders.
 However Laupepa was soon convinced by his chiefly colleagues to reclaim the kingship which the foreign powers and the Berlin Treaty had allotted him.
-On December 4, 1889 a fono (traditional council of Samoan leaders) was held in Lepea, Faleata and Laupepa's supporters (including several Tutuila chiefs) declared him King of Samoa.
-This declaration led to another division of the Sā Malietoa, this time between Laupepa-Sā Mōlī and Matā‘afa-Sā Talavou.
+On December 4, 1889, a fono (traditional council of Samoan leaders) was held in Lepea, Faleata and Laupepa's supporters (including several Tutuila chiefs) declared him King of Samoa.
+This declaration led to another division of the Sā Malietoa, this time between Laupepa-Sā Mōlī and Matāʻafa-Sā Talavou.

-Under Sā Talavou sanction, Matā‘afa challenged Laupepa and the Sā Mōlī by establishing himself in Malie, the traditional government seat of the Malietoa chiefs, on May 31, 1891.
-Laupepa and his supporters moved in to occupy Mulinu‘u where Laupepa's government had been headquartered.
-Latter-day Saint missionary journals reveal that support from eastern ‘Upolu (Ātua) had rallied behind Matā‘afa (who was by this time the Tuiātua) in Malie and hundreds were arriving to offer their assistance.
-A similar show of support for Laupepa was witnessed on October 28, 1892 when “a hundred boats” arrived at Mulinu‘u bearing military support and provisions.
-Malietoa Laupepa eventually succeeded in ousting Matā‘afa from Malie toward the end of April 1893.
-Matā‘afa then “set up house” in Manono where he was designated “Tama Sā” through the title To‘oā, not to be confused with the Saʻoʻaualuma title of the Malietoa (Tamasese 1995b:71).
+Under Sā Talavou sanction, Matāʻafa challenged Laupepa and the Sā Mōlī by establishing himself in Malie, the traditional government seat of the Malietoa chiefs, on May 31, 1891.
+Laupepa and his supporters moved in to occupy Mulinuʻu where Laupepa's government had been headquartered.
+Latter-day Saint missionary journals reveal that support from eastern ʻUpolu (Ātua) had rallied behind Matāʻafa (who was by this time the Tuiātua) in Malie and hundreds were arriving to offer their assistance.
+A similar show of support for Laupepa was witnessed on October 28, 1892 when “a hundred boats” arrived at Mulinuʻu bearing military support and provisions.
+Malietoa Laupepa eventually succeeded in ousting Matāʻafa from Malie toward the end of April 1893.
+Matāʻafa then “set up house” in Manono where he was designated “Tama Sā” through the title Toʻoā, not to be confused with the Saʻoʻaualuma title of the Malietoa (Tamasese 1995b:71).